-To ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-We treat our water according to EPA regulations.
+In order to ensure that tap water is safe to drink, EPA prescribes regulation which limits the amount of certain contaminants in water provided by public water systems.
+We treat our water according to EPA's regulations.
 Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.

-Our water system is required to test at least 2 samples per month per the Revised Total Coliform Rule for microbiological contaminants.
+Our water system is required to test a minimum of 2 samples per month in accordance with the Revised Total Coliform Rule for microbiological contaminants.
 Coliform bacteria are usually harmless, but their presence in water can be an indication of disease-causing bacteria.
 When coliform bacteria are found, special follow-up tests are done to determine if harmful bacteria are present in the water supply.
 If this limit is exceeded, the water supplier must notify the public.